 Tampa Human Rights Board

 This Board will continue to educate and advocate for the citizens of Tampa against discrimination in all areas including employment, housing, and public accommodations.
-We believe in equal rights, equal opportunities for all, regardless of their race, color, religion, sex, national origin, disability, age, marital and familial status, sexual orientation, or gender identity/expression.
+We support the human rights of all people including those in the protected classes of race, color, religion, sex, national origin, age, marital and familial status, sexual orientation, gender identity/expression, or retaliation.

 The Tampa Human Rights Board (Board) advocates for the citizens of Tampa against discrimination, with a primary focus on equal rights and equal opportunity in employment, housing and public accommodations.
 Appointed by Mayor Bob Buckhorn and confirmed by City Council, the Board, composed of nine members, can receive and initiate complaints for investigation that allege any violation of Chapter 12, Tampa’s Human Rights Ordinance (Tampa Code), filed under the protected class of race, color, religion, sex, national origin, disability, age, marital and familial status, sexual orientation, gender identity/expression or retaliation.

 The Board can approve, publicize, change and rescind rules and regulations for the operation of the Board and to accomplish the policies of Tampa’s anti-discrimination ordinance.
 The Board also reviews – upon request – employment, housing or public accommodations discrimination cases once an investigation has been completed.
 In addition, upon failure of conciliation, the Board will review whether the evidence supports the administrator’s decision to find reasonable cause, and to order further investigation if it does not, and conduct hearings when any party to a complaint violates the terms of a negotiated settlement agreement.

 Parker A. Homans Real Estate Sales

 Sylvia L. Hubbard Other

 Tomika A. Cole Industrial Management

 The Human Rights Board purpose, contact information and enabling legislation are available online here .